chrischow/dataandstuff/_posts/2018-09-02-re-exploring-hdb-resale-flat-data.md

 ![](../graphics/2018-09-02-re-exploring-hdb-resale-flat-data-plot16.png)

 ### Relation to Target
 We find a positive relationship between resale price and the remaining years in lease from 50 to 90 years.
 However, from 90 years onwards (referring to Build-to-Order (BTO) flats sold in the last 5 years), the relationship weakens substantially, and the variation increases substantially as well.
-This suggests that we could create a special category for transactions of flats with 95 years remaining in their leases to predict resale prices.
+This suggests that we could create a special category for transactions of flats with 90 or more years remaining in their leases to predict resale flat prices.

 ![](../graphics/2018-09-02-re-exploring-hdb-resale-flat-data-plot17.png)